pyx378952739/AWTRIX2.0_APPS_jar-format/README.md

 # AWTRIX2.0_APPS_jar-format
-Collect AWTRIX2.0 nativa apps in jar format
+Collect AWTRIX2.0 native apps in jar format

 There are download from appstore of awtrix2.0